 - Lawn purists often crave uniformity in a lawn.
 They feel that a lawn should be composed of nothing but grass, giving it a clean, even look.

 - Clover puts out a flower that attracts bees.
-If you have small children playing on the lawn, this can lead to their being stung by bees, which can be an unpleasant experience for them.
+If you have small children playing on the lawn, this can be an unpleasant experience for them.

-- Likewise, due to the fact that clover attracts bees, adults allergic to bee stings may wish to kill the clover in their lawns if they are active on their lawns during the summertime.
+- Likewise, due to the fact that clover attracts bees, adults may wish to kill it if they are active on their lawns during the summertime.

 - If you will be putting your property on the real estate market soon, you should be tailoring your landscaping to what the average buyer wants.
 Most people prefer the look of a lawn with no weeds, including clover weeds.

 However, there is a way to deal with the concern over bee stings without killing your clover.
 To be on the safe side, simply make sure to mow during the blooming season for clover (without flowers, there will not be any bees).

 Choose from the following methods to kill clover once you determine your own personal preferences and landscaping needs:

 Spray Broadleaf Herbicide